rubenrua/Notes/templates/emails.md

 ## INGLES

-* Looking forward to your feedback and comments,
+* Looking forward to your feedback and comments
+* If you have any other issues/questions, just let us know.
 * Best regards